-“I wanna be a good man and see you smile, and I wanna swim between your thighs.
-I wanna fuck you ’till you scream and cry.
-I wanna hold you in my arms tonight.”
+“I wanna be a good man and see you smile, and I wanna swim between your thighs.”

 As we’ve already discussed, Måneskin are an iconic band, and further evidence of that is a deep cut from their 2021 release, “Teatro d’ira – Vol. 1”, “FOR YOUR LOVE”.
 Showcasing the very best of what the Italian rock band can do, using the best of modern and classic rock components, the track is a formidable and edgy love song and a real delight to listen to, perfect for horny people in love.

 51 – “Loneliness” by Birdy (from Young Heart)